cgcostume/pubg-maps/README.md

 # PlayerUnknown's Battlegrounds | Terrain Maps

-PlayerUnknown's Battlegrounds currently features two maps: Erangel and Miramar.
+PlayerUnknown's Battlegrounds currently features two maps: Erangel, Miramar, and Sahok.
 This repository provides information and scripts for extracting elevation and normal maps from the game's sources.
 In addition, the extracted maps are available as well in full, losless detail.

 Please note that all preview images are downscaled to 8bit 512px &times; 512px and should not be used for rendering (normal data is downsampled using bicubic resampling).